Kalendis Release Notes (What's New)

 - User-Defined Locales: added 4 elevation scroll controls that handle 1000s, 100s, 10s, and units.
 Clicking on Time Zone frame or Elevation frame is now a quick way to zero the time zone or elevation, respectively.
 Increased the elevation limit from 4000 to 12500 metres to allow calculation of sunrise or sunset for a cruising aircraft.

-- Former "Export" menu renamed to "Reports".
+menu renamed to Reports

-- Most dialog boxes now prompt the user "Copy to Clipboard?" with "Yes" and "No" buttons.
-Since the "No" button is the default, simply pressing the Enter key will dismiss the dialog without doing anything.
+button is the default, simply pressing the Enter key will dismiss the dialog without doing anything.

 - Added to built-in locales: Beijing, High Point, Nile-Euphrates Midpoint (at latitude of Jerusalem), Montreal.